gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 Regardless of the tool selected, the best practices for using Python virtual environments involve:

 *  **Creating a New Environment for Each Project**: This ensures that each project has its own set of dependencies.
 *  **Documenting Dependencies**: Clearly listing all dependencies in a requirements file or using a tool that automatically manages this aspect.
 *  **Regularly Updating Dependencies**: Keeping the dependencies up-to-date to ensure the security and efficiency of your projects.

 By adhering to these practices, developers can take full advantage of Python virtual environments, leading to more efficient, reliable, and maintainable code development.

 ## Best Practices on the Yens

 !!!
 Recommendation
     Utilize `venv` for Python Environment Management

 We highly recommend using `venv`, Python’s built-in tool for creating virtual environments, especially in shared systems like the Yens.
 This recommendation is rooted in several key advantages that `venv` offers over other tools like `conda`:

 * **Built-in and Simple**: `venv` is included in Python's standard library, eliminating the need for third-party installations and making it straightforward to use, especially beneficial in shared systems where ease of setup and simplicity are crucial.
 * **Fast and Resource-Efficient**: `venv` offers quicker environment creation and is more lightweight compared to tools like `conda`, making it ideal for shared systems where speed and efficient use of resources are important.
 * **Ease of Reproducibility**: `venv` allows for easy replication of environments by using a `requirements.txt` file, ensuring that the code remains reproducible and consistent regardless of the platform.

 ## Creating a New Virtual Environment with `venv`

-To make the virtual environment sharable, we make it in a shared location on the Yens such as a faculty project directory, and not in user's home.
-The virtual environment needs to be created once and all team members with access to the project directory will able to activate and use it.
+To ensure the virtual environment is sharable, create it in a shared location on the Yen system, such as a faculty project directory, rather than in a user’s home directory.
+The virtual environment only needs to be created once, and all team members with access to the project directory will be able to activate and use it.

 Let's navigate to the shared project directory: